-Computer equipment

-- 33% per annum on a reducing balance basis

-Furniture and fixtures

-- 10% per annum on a reducing balance basis
+Computer equipment - 33% per annum on a straight line basis Furniture and fixtures - 10% per annum on a reducing balance basis · · · · · and the second

 No depreciation is provided on the religious regalia, which are Torah Scrolls, as they are heritage assets.
 The exact age of these items is not known but they are believed to be between 80 and 200 years old.
 They are all used regularly in religious services.